 Lochanyatra sanyuktam padmendu sadya shan naam ||

 This mantra is done before chanting other Durga Mantras.
 It helps one to achieve a better concentration in his work and in anything he does.
-This dhyan mantra helps us to focus and it is an important mantra for everyone.
+This dhyan mantra or mantra for meditation helps us to focus and it is an important mantra for everyone.

 6. Shiv Dhyan Mantra